manojpramesh/solidity-cheatsheet/README.md

 ### Array

-Arrays can have fixed size or they can be dynamic.
+Arrays can be dynamic or have a fixed size.

 ```
 uint[] dynamicSizeArray;